digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

   :start-after: -- CREATE_HOLDING_FACTORY_BEGIN
   :end-before: -- CREATE_HOLDING_FACTORY_END

-This factory contract can be use to create ``Fungible`` holdings, which are defined in ``Daml.Finance.Asset.Fungible`` and are :ref:`fungible <fungibility>`, as well as :ref:`transferable <transferability>`.
+This factory contract can be used to create ``Fungible`` holdings, which are defined in ``Daml.Finance.Asset.Fungible`` and are :ref:`fungible <fungibility>`, as well as :ref:`transferable <transferability>`.